Frequently Asked Questions

 How does your school involve families?

-Finally, we strongly recommend that parents and/or guardians participate in a support group.
+We also strongly recommend that parents and/or guardians participate in a support group.

 Are donations to The Bridge Way School tax-deductible?